nolauren/dh2017/lab04_mallet.md

 ## Mallet - Adding custom stop words

+Mallet has a default stop list it uses.
+In many cases though, we want to adjust the stop list according to our needs.
+For example, if I'm working with American Quarterly, I might want to stoplist "American" and "Quarterly."

+The default lists are available in: `mallet-2.0.8/stoplists/`.
+You can override the default list on Mallet using one of these lists or a custom list of your choosing.
+How do we do this?

-Create a file (my_stopwords.txt) with your stop words and put it directly in the mallet folder (in our case mallet-2.0.8).
+Copy the file `en.txt`, rename it `my_stopwords.txt`, and put it directly in the mallet folder (in our case mallet-2.0.8).
+Add your own stop words to the list as new lines.
+Then, run the following command to set-up the mallet binary object to include these stopwords:

 ```sh
 bin/mallet import-dir --input amstudiestxt --output texts.mallet \